ralphjsmit/filament/docs/14-upgrade-guide.md

 php artisan vendor:publish --tag=filament-config
 ```

 Firstly, the `default_filesystem_disk` in v4 is set to the `FILESYSTEM_DISK` variable instead of `FILAMENT_FILESYSTEM_DISK`.
-To preserve the v3 behaviour, make sure you use this setting:
+To preserve the v3 behavior, make sure you use this setting:

 ```php
 return [